 Some dietitians hold specialty certifications.
 These certifications require 2,000 hours of experience in the specialty and passing another intensive exam.

-Why see a dietitian, like Elle?
+Why see a registered dietitian?

 Here are five compelling reasons.

-1. You want to follow a healthy diet, but you don't know-how.
+1. You want to follow a healthy diet, but you don't know how.

 Navigating nutrition through constant information on social media is baffling.
 Registered dietitians provide education and treatment through evidence-based science.
 An RD can clarify myth versus fact.